Amethyst-szs/MoonFlow/MoonFlow/docs/tools/ftp_syncing.md

 Below the login info are additional options to configure how your files are synced, make sure to set these up to your preference and enviroment.

 ## Important Note for WSL
 If MoonFlow does not detect files being modified in your project, this is an issue with CS's `FileSystemWatcher`.
 This is a common problem for people on windows developing through WSL.
+At the moment there are two main solutions for this problem:

-It's recommended to move the RomFS of your project to a local storage device outside of WSL if possible.
-Further research and solutions to this problem are needed!
+- Move the RomFS of your project to a local storage device outside of WSL, if possible.

+- Install the Linux release of MoonFlow onto WSL and run the app natively that way.
+This is not a flawless solution as various bugs are present in the application.
+More info about running GUI apps from WSL [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps)